Newcastle Great Park: Postcodes NE3 5RJ, NE13 9BD

 - A map of new build developments (Chronicle Feb 6th 2015) http://www.chroniclelive.co.uk/lifestyle/property/new-homes-newcastle-gateshead-map-8593584

 A scheme to create a proper town centre for the Great Park, on Roseden Way close to the junction with Wagonway Drive, is now underway.
-A consultation session was held on December 17th 2015 and the plans were revised to include additional open space.
+Consultation sessions have been held and the plans revised (e.g. to include additional open space).

 “The multiple use town centre is centered around a new supermarket with North to South pedestrian boulevard, market square and links to the surrounding housing and strategic open space.
 In the town centre it is planned that high street style shops, cafes and restaurants will provide for the needs of the new community.” http://www.newcastle.gov.uk/people-and-communities/where-you-live/newcastle-great-park